glpi-project/doc/source/modules/assets/computers.rst

 .. note::

-   * when GLPI is used with an inventory tool, various informations provided by the tool itself are also available
+   * when GLPI is used with an inventory tool, various information provided by the tool itself are also available
    * a computer can be a server, a desktop computer or a laptop; to differentiate them, it is possible to use the `type` field